bridge-core/bridge-core.github.io/content/docs/plugin-docs/json/presets.md

 }
 ```

+## Icon
+Icons show up in the presets window.
+Presets use Material Design Icons (https://materialdesignicons.com/) a collection of icons that can be defined in the manifest.json by typing `mdi-` followed by the icon's name.

 ## File Syntax

 Files which are defined inside of a `FileMap` or a `FileFolderMap` have access to the following variables: